geeksterin/WebCurriculum/Advance Js/Day-14/readme.md

 #  Object Oriented Programming concepts and their use in JavaScript.
 <hr>

-<h4>JavaScript is not a class-based object-oriented language.
-But it still has ways of using object oriented programming (OOP).</h4>

  <section class="post-full-content" style="font-size:large;font-family: Lucida Console;">
                     <div class="post-and-sidebar">
                         <section class="post-content ">